Trial of John Brown: Spectators

-About 2,000 "excursionists" intended to attend the execution, but the Baltimore and Ohio Railroad refused to transport them, and Governor Wise shut down the Winchester and Potomac Railroad for other than military use.
+About 2,000 "excursionists" intended to attend the execution, but the Baltimore and Ohio Railroad refused to transport them, and Governor Wise shut down the Winchester and Potomac Railroad for anything other than military use.
 Threatening to invoke martial law, Wise asked all citizens to remain at home, as did the mayor of Charles Town (see below).
-A prospective visitor from northwestern Pennsylvania, where Brown had lived for 11 years, was told in Philadelphia not to proceed, as martial law had in fact been declared in "the country around Charlestown".
+A prospective visitor from northwestern Pennsylvania, where Brown had lived for 11 years, was told in Philadelphia not to proceed, as martial law had in fact been declared in "the country around Charles Town".
 Militia had been stationed in Charles Town continuously from the arrest until the execution, to prevent a much-feared armed rescue of Brown.

 Military orders for the day of execution had 14 points.
 The telegraph was restricted to military use.